LLMGA: Multimodal Large Language Model based Generation Assistant: Experiments

 \subsection{Experimental Results}

 \textbf{Evaluation on T2I Generation.} The results are shown in Tab.~\ref{tab:T2I}.
 Notably, SD1.5 is the original Stable Diffusion 1.5 while SD1.5-ft indicates the finetuned SD1.5 in LLMGA.
-We also compare our LLMGA with the recently proposed multimodal generative model GILL~\cite{GILL}. \textbf{(1)} In the 1st and 2nd rows of Tab.~\ref{tab:T2I}, we input the original short MSCOCO caption into SD15 and SD1.5-ft, respectively.
-It is evident that SD1.5-ft, trained with detailed generation prompts in LLMGA, achieves a significant improvement in both image quality and content similarity compared to SD1.5. \textbf{(2)} In the 4th and 5th rows of Tab.~\ref{tab:T2I}, we use LLMGA-7B to refine the short MSCOCO caption to the detailed generation prompt and send it to the SD1.5 and SD1.5-ft, respectively.
-Our LLMGA-7B with SD1.5-ft achieves significant 7.67 FID and 2.05 CLIP-I improvements, respectively.
-This demonstrates the effectiveness of our stage 2 training. \textbf{(3)} When comparing GILL, our LLMGA-7B achieves notable 10.61 FID and 4.63 CLIP-I improvements, underscoring the effectiveness of LLMGA. \textbf{(4)} Comparing the 5th and 7th rows of Tab.~\ref{tab:T2I}, LLMGA-13B exhibits better performance than LLMGA-7B due to its superior reasoning ability.
-In fact, LLMGA-13B can provide more accurate and detailed answers than LLMGA-7B.
+We also compare our LLMGA with the recently proposed multimodal generative model GILL~\cite{GILL}. \textbf{(1)} Comparing SD1.5, our LLMGA-7B achieves notable 5.4847 FID and 5.05 IS improvements, underscoring the effectiveness of LLMGA. \textbf{(2)} Moreover, our LLMGA-7B significantly outperforms GILL. \textbf{(3)} In the 3rd and 4th rows of Tab.~\ref{tab:T2I}, we use LLMGA-7B to refine the short MSCOCO caption to the detailed generation prompt and send it to the SD1.5 and SD1.5-ft, respectively.
+Our LLMGA-7B with SD1.5-ft achieves significant 5.0712 FID and 3.92 IS improvements, respectively.
+This demonstrates our second-stage training can help SD1.5-ft to better follow detailed prompts from MLLM. \textbf{(4)} Comparing the 4th and 6th rows of Tab.~\ref{tab:T2I}, LLMGA-13B exhibits better performance than LLMGA-7B due to its superior reasoning ability.

-The qualitative results are shown in Fig.~\ref{fig:t2i}.
-LLMGA excels in refining short prompts by incorporating details, including clothing, background, and actions to generate visually rich and pleasing images.
-In contrast, SD1.5 tends to straightforwardly assemble elements from the short prompts.
-For example, in the first row of Fig.~\ref{fig:t2i}, LLMGA showcases the act of singing by incorporating a microphone.
-In the second row, LLMGA crafts a battle attire for the husky and places a damaged car in the background, depicting engaging scenarios of battling monsters.
-Furthermore, as depicted in Fig.~\ref{fig:poster}, LLMGA can refine short captions based on user requirements.
+The qualitative results are shown in Fig.~\ref{fig:t2i}. \textbf{(1)} LLMGA excels in refining prompts by incorporating details to generate visually rich and pleasing images.
+For example, in the first row, LLMGA crafts a battle attire for the husky, depicting engaging scenarios of battling monsters.
+This makes user usage more convenient, eliminating the need for them to think about generating image details themselves. \textbf{(2)} LLMGA can leverage its extensive knowledge base to generate images, even for concepts users may not be familiar with, like a space elevator.